Short Break on the Camino Portugues Coastal

 A quieter route than the French way, this tour starts in the Unesco World Heritage city of Porto.
 From here, you will journey across Porto, Póvoa do Varzim, Esposende, and Viana do Castelo.
 This section of the Camino de Santiago is 75km long, and each turn is a surprise, with traditional fishing villages greeting you on your journey.

 In Porto, get lost in the riverside quarter with streets so narrow that cars can’t drive on them!
 Be sure and take a photo from the viewpoint at the cathedral (you can also collect your pilgrim passport here) and cross the D. Luis bridge designed by one of the associates of Gustave Eiffel to taste a Port wine in one of the many famous cellars.
 To top it off, try Francesinha, a signature sandwich from Porto, considered by many the best sandwich in the world.

-On the Short Break of the Camino Portugues Coastal from Porto to Viana, observe fishermen going into the ocean to fish in the old way, and at the end of the day, bargain to get the best part of the catch of the day.
+On this Short Break along the Camino Portugues Coastal from Porto to Viana, you can observe fishermen going into the ocean to fish in the old way and, at the end of the day, bargain to get the best piece of the catch of the day.